 The management of risks during 2023 will be based on the results of the above mentioned risk assessment exercise carried out during 2022 (see also Section 2.3.6 titled "Other risks"), taking into consideration the most recent developments.
-In March 2023, IAS confirmed to EU-Rail that their engagement planned to be carried out in the JU in 2023 will take form of a new in-depth risk assessment.
-EU-Rail will grant to IAS full cooperation in exercising this assessment and will take advantage of its results so that duplication of efforts with similar internal JU activities are avoided.
-Further insight into risks related to individual Flagship Areas, projects and beneficiaries, will be part of the new risk assessment, as relevant.
-This activity is expected to contribute also to the process of further formalization of EU-Rail risk-based monitoring strategy, as was recommended by IAS in result of their Audit on H2020 grant implementation and closing.
+EU-Rail intends to complement this risk assessment with a further insight into risks related to individual Flagship Areas, projects and beneficiaries, as relevant.
+This activity is foreseen for the first half of 2023 and it will need to be aligned with the process of further formalization of EU-Rail risk-based monitoring strategy, as was recommended by IAS in result of their Audit on H2020 grant implementation and closing.